jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

 25% Some of the time
 12\.7% Rarely
 7\.4% Never
-By using Snyk Codes AI static analysis and its latest innovation, DeepCode AI Fix, our development and security teams can now ensure were both shipping software faster as well as more securely.
+“By using Snyk Code’s AI static analysis and its latest innovation, DeepCode AI Fix, our development and security teams can now ensure we’re both shipping software faster as well as more securely.”
-Steve Pugh, CISO at ICENYSE
+Steve Pugh, CISO at ICE/NYSE
 While most organizations of respondents had policies allowing at least some usage of AI tools, the overwhelming majority reported that developers bypass those policies.
-In other words, the trust in AI to deliver code and suggestions is greater than the trust placed in company policy over AI.This creates tremendous risk because, even as companies are quickly adopting AI, they are not automating security processes to protect their code.
+In other words, the trust in AI to deliver code and suggestions is greater than the trust placed in company policy over AI.

+This creates tremendous risk because, even as companies are quickly adopting AI, they are not automating security processes to protect their code.
 Only 9\.7% of respondents said their